The-OASIS-Project/stat/README.md

 # STAT - System Telemetry and Analytics Tracker

-**S.T.A.T. – System Telemetry and Analytics Tracker**

 STAT is the OASIS subsystem responsible for monitoring internal hardware conditions and broadcasting live telemetry across the network.
 It tracks critical metrics such as power levels, CPU usage, memory load, and thermal status, then publishes this data via MQTT for consumption by other modules like DAWN (voice interface) and MIRAGE (HUD).

-Designed for extensibility, STAT serves as the diagnostic heartbeat of the suit—reportingand keeping the entire system informed and in sync.
+Designed for extensibility, STAT serves as the diagnostic heartbeat of the suit—reporting and keeping the entire system informed and in sync.

 ## Features

 - **Real-time Hardware Monitoring**: Continuous monitoring of voltage, current, power, and temperature
+- **Battery Time Estimation**: Advanced runtime prediction based on battery chemistry, capacity, and load
+- **Accurate Battery Status**: Non-linear state of charge calculation using chemistry-specific discharge curves
+- **Temperature Compensation**: Adjusts battery capacity estimates based on temperature conditions
 - **ARK Electronics Jetson Carrier Support**: Automatic detection with optimized settings
 - **OASIS Integration Ready**: Designed for integration with DAWN, MIRAGE, and other modules
 - **Professional Telemetry Display**: Clean, organized output with status indicators